 Think of questions as instructions we give the brain to go and search for something.
 Like a dog when you throw it a toy or a ball.
 Whatever you throw comes back (wet).
 Much like the dog, the brain will not rest until it finds its objective.

 Have you ever tried to remember something and just could not let go until you found it?
 Well, this happens to you at the conscious level, so you are aware of the search process.
-You try to find a hook, a snippet of memory that will bring you the name of the song, the singer or the place you have visited.
+You try to find a hook, a snippet of memory that will bring you the name of the song, the singer or the place you have visited with your two kids in a double stroller.

 At the subconscious level, it happens in the same way.
 The difference is that the brain will not let go of the question, sometimes for days, until it finds an answer.
 It is like telling your dog-of-a-brain to “fetch”, so you have to be careful what you want it to fetch.